Azure/azure-openapi-validator/docs/rules.md

 ### ApiVersionParameterRequired

-This rule applies when the 'api-version' parameter is missing in any operations.
+Operation is missing the 'api-version' parameter.

 Please refer to [api-version-parameter-required.md](./api-version-parameter-required.md) for details.

 ### APIVersionPattern

 The API Version parameter MUST be in the Year-Month-Date format (i.e. 2016-07-04.)
 NOTE that this is the en-US ordering of month and date.
 The date MAY optionally be followed by one of:

-- -preview - Indicates the API version is in (public) preview
+* -preview - Indicates the API version is in (public) preview
-- -alpha
-- -beta
-- -rc (release candidate)
-- -privatepreview

 Please refer to [api-version-pattern.md](./api-version-pattern.md) for details.